eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/behind_proxy.md

 ### Solving issues with TLS (SSL) certificate validation using https connections from containers

 If you are behind a so-called intercept proxy (which you most probably are), you can run into certificate issues:
-Your corporate proxy works as a "man-in-the-middle" to be able to check the transfered data for malicious content.
+Your corporate proxy works as a "man-in-the-middle" to be able to check the transferred data for malicious content.
 Means, there is a protected connection between the application in your local runtime environment and the proxy and another from the proxy to the external server your application wants to interact with.